 I seem to have fallen upon some already used names when creating a more recent character—the ginger-haired police constable in The Nighthawk’s Nemesis.
 I finally landed on Craig Merlo because I discovered that “Merlo” is an Italian/Spanish reference to “blackbird.”
 That feels all too appropriate, as this novel itself hovers around birds and birdwatchers.
 Each new book tosses me into endless research.
 I love it, of course.
 All that fresh knowledge at my fingertips, widening my view of the world.
 Upon finishing The Nighthawk’s Nemesis, I wrapped up my studies of ornithology, taxidermy, oology, birder’s slang, and migration patterns along England’s coast.
 All of that invariably led to further research on the impacts of global warming upon birds, bugs, fish, and fishermen.
 It is a bleak picture, and no solution has been readily embraced by mankind.
 Yet people think blackbirds are foolish and gullible?
 Unable to leave on a sad note, I remind you all that a group of owls is called a 'parliament', a group of larks is an 'exaltation', and a group of blackbirds…a 'murder'.
 Merlo.
 How terribly appropriate.
 Did you know (Remy’s favorite phrase) that there are three kinds of twilight?
 Civil.
 Nautical.
 Astronomical.
 This kind of minutia drives some people insane, but if you are a writer it’s your passion.
 So much of what we write stems from solid research.
 Hours spent chasing after fine details; Alice diving down that grubby rabbit hole.

-Welcome!This blog is where I post my inspirations for each book in the Barrington Bay series as well as behind-the-scenes tips, pics, and other tidbits.
+Welcome!This blog is where I post my inspirations for each book in the Remy Lane Mystery series as well as behind-the-scenes tips, pics, and other tidbits.
 Feel free to click 'Read More' for in-depth posts.
 Archives

 Categories